GhanaNauticalnfo/snapper/docs/device-management.md

 - **400 Bad Request**:
   - "Vessel already has a pending device"
-  - "Cannot delete active device.
-Retire it instead."
 - **404 Not Found**:
   - "Invalid activation token"
   - "Device not found"
-  - "Active device not found" (when trying to retire non-active device)
 - **410 Gone**: "Token already activated" or "Activation token expired"
 - **401 Unauthorized**: "Invalid device token"